-The annual RPS / PRUK Award celebrates excellence in research related to the practice of pharmacy.
+The RPS/PRUK Award celebrates excellence in research related to the practice of pharmacy.

 The award is intended to recognise individuals who have made a significant contribution to the field of pharmacy practice research and have the potential to become a leader in the field.
 Applicants for the award are assessed against a number of criteria, in line with the Royal Pharmaceutical Society’s Faculty Research & Evaluation competencies including their career history, research impact and their proposed lecture topic.

 Applications are accepted from all over the world and are judged by the RPS Annual Conference Research Panel.
 The winner receives a £1000 cheque and delivers a lecture at the conference and they are also invited to the RPS conference awards dinner where they formally receive their award.